 Virtual Visitation and Child Custody Attorneys in Morris County NJ

-Considered a godsend by military personnel on deployment, incarcerated parents, moms and dads who travel frequently for work, and grandparents unable to visit as much as they used to, technology is making the idea of “virtual visitation” or “virtual parenting-time” a reality.
+Considered a godsend during the Covid-19 lockdown, as well as by military personnel on deployment, incarcerated parents, moms and dads who travel frequently for work, and grandparents unable to visit as much as they used to, technology has made the idea of “virtual visitation” or “virtual parenting-time” a reality.
 As parents are increasingly away from their children for extended periods of time, they are turning to Skype, Facetime, WhatsApp Calls, Portal, Facebook, and Instagram Live, Snapchat, Tiktok, webcams, and various VoIP’s to spend quality visual parenting-time with their children.

 Although practical in its basic communicative aspects, this innovative alternative to being “there” may lack the physical contact that some children or their parents, may crave.
 Still, virtual visitation should be treated like regular visitation, in terms of letting the child “visit” with your co-parent without your presence.
 For parents considering a divorce or legal relationship dissolution, drafting child custody arrangements, child custody modification, or even considering relocating, including language in the child custody discussions that addresses using this type of technology to enhance, maintain, or build upon the parent-child bond and lessen the likelihood of parental alienation, should be strongly considered.